osscameroon/sami/Architecture.md

 ## Infrastructure

-The application you build and package need to run on an infrastructure.
-The infrasture is a set of several components that allow us deploy, run, monitor and observe our applications/services.
+The application you build and package needs to run on an infrastructure.
+The infrastructure is a set of several components that allow us deploy, run and observe our applications.

 The infrastructure consists of these components: